Newgrounds: V-Tech Rampage

 On May 12, 2007, Australian developer Ryan Jake Lambourn, known online as PIGPEN, released a Flash game titled V-Tech Rampage to the website.
 The game was a recreation of the Virginia Tech shooting and was uploaded less than a month after the incident occurred.
 Many criticized the game for its lack of respect for the tragedy and its script being riddled with various grammatical errors, racial slurs, and various other obscenities.
 In response to the backlash his game had caused, Lambourn would put up a post on his website claiming he would remove the game from both Newgrounds and his own personal site as well as apologize if certain donation goals were met.
 This statement was later withdrawn, with Lambourn claiming that the donation incentives was a joke.
 V-tech Rampage was often compared to a similar game, Super Columbine Massacre RPG!.
-The creator of the game, David Ledonne, left a comment on Lambourn's website in response saying, “I would like to ask bloggers to consider not whether a game about the Virginia Tech shooting SHOULD be made but how we might go about making a game that accomplishes more than [V-Tech Rampage] does with the subject matter.”
+The creator of the game, Danny Ledonne, left a comment on Lambourn's website in response saying, "I would like to ask bloggers to consider not whether a game about the Virginia Tech shooting SHOULD be made but how we might go about making a game that accomplishes more than [V-Tech Rampage] does with the subject matter."

 The Torture Game 2

 On May 11, 2007, a user known as Cmann uploaded The Torture Game 2 to Newgrounds, a sequel to the torture game which was released the year prior.
 The physics-based sandbox game had no defined objectives, allowing players to manipulate and torture an androgynous human figure.
-Although it initially received little attention, the game gained significant popularity after being featured on Newgrounds’ front page on June 26, 2008.

-Due to its sudden surge in popularity and the graphic and morbid content of the game, major news outlets such as MSNBC and Fox News made their own coverage of the story.
-The MSNBC article, penned by Winda Benedetti, understood the “Because I could” aspect of the game that resonated with certain people and pointed out how many insisted that the game was “a great stress reliever”.
+Although it initially received little attention, the game gained significant popularity after being featured on Newgrounds' front page on June 26, 2008.
+Due to its sudden surge in popularity and the graphic and morbid content of the game, NBC News and Fox News made their own coverage of the story.
+The NBC News article, penned by Winda Benedetti, understood the "Because I could" aspect of the game that resonated with certain people and pointed out how many insisted that the game was "a great stress reliever".
 The Fox News broadcast discussing the game took a more negative stance against the game, pointing out the graphic nature of the game and its potential effects on children.

-Despite the negative coverage, the publicity led to a surge in the game's visibility.
-In a 2008 Newgrounds post, site founder Tom Fulp remarked on the irony of the situation, stating “…but the real fun came when FOX News weighed in with a Fair & Balanced video, expressing their disgust while showing real-time footage of the person being tortured.
+The publicity led to a surge in the game's visibility.
+In a 2008 Newgrounds post, site founder Tom Fulp remarked on the irony of the situation, stating, "...But the real fun came when FOX News weighed in with a Fair & Balanced video, expressing their disgust while showing real-time footage of the person being tortured.
 Hey!
-At least we slapped a MATURE rating on the game and made you click a link to view it…Fox just dumped it into every living room in America”.
+At least we slapped a MATURE rating on the game and made you click a link to view it [...]
+Fox just dumped it into every living room in America."